 Warranties And Insurance

-- Discuss with the service center about warranty coverage.
+- Ask the service center about warranty coverage.

-- Review your insurance policy for potential use.
+- Check your insurance policy for potential coverage.

 Long-term Savings Through Timely Repairs

-- Consider the costs of potential future damage.
+- Factor in the cost of potential future damage if you wait.

 Frequently Asked Questions On How Much Does It Cost To Fix Power Steering Leak